The Internal Alarm

 Abuse, emotional detachment, fear of commitment, distrust, anxiety about being vulnerable, losing control, etc.

-Retraining the vaginal muscles to respond differently to the anticipation of intercourse is key to the successful training of vaginismus.
-The process of learning muscle control, combined with a series of limbic reduction exercises, changes the conditioned response so the mind and body no longer overreact to penetration.
-Practical program steps will comprehensively address both body and mind components to resolve all triggers so that when intercourse is attempted involuntary spasms no longer occur and pain is eliminated.
+Successful treatment of vaginismus focuses on retraining the vaginal muscles to respond differently to the anticipation of intercourse.
+This process of muscle retraining combined with a series of limbic reduction exercises change the muscular response so that the mind and body no longer over-react to penetration.
+Our practical program will completely address both mind and body components to resolve all triggers, disabling involuntary spasms and pain, and enabling pain-free intercourse.